By Dean Rasmussen

 This was the first time as an adult that I realized and accepted that I was transgender.
 Over four decades earlier I was assigned female at birth (AFAB), but that identity never truly fit me.

-What I didn’t know then was that this moment of truth would become the foundation of everything I now teach about living authentically.
+What I didn’t know then was that this moment of truth would become the foundation of everything I now teach about living authentically — and it’s exactly the kind of moment that Positive Intelligence (PQ) coaching was built for.

 Wrestling With Fear and Uncertainty